The Dispossessed

-The Dispossessed (in later printings titled The Dispossessed: An Ambiguous Utopia) is a 1974 anarchist utopian science fiction novel by American writer Ursula K. Le Guin, one of her seven Hainish Cycle novels.
-It is one of a small number of books to win all three Hugo, Locus and Nebula Awards for Best Novel.
-It achieved a degree of literary recognition unusual for science fiction due to its exploration of themes such as anarchism and revolutionary societies, capitalism, utopia, and individualism and collectivism.
+The Dispossessed (subtitled An Ambiguous Utopia) is a 1974 anarchist utopian science fiction novel by American writer Ursula K. Le Guin, one of her seven Hainish Cycle novels.
+It is one of a small number of books to win all three awards—Hugo, Locus, and Nebula—for best science fiction or fantasy novel.
+It achieved a degree of literary recognition unusual for science fiction because of its exploration of themes such as anarchism and revolutionary societies, capitalism, utopia, individualism, and collectivism.

-It features the development of the mathematical theory underlying a fictional ansible, a device capable of faster-than-light communication (it can send messages without delay, even between star systems) that plays a critical role in the Hainish Cycle.
-The invention of the ansible places the novel first in the internal chronology of the Hainish Cycle, although it was the fifth published.
+The novel features the development of the mathematical theory underlying a fictional ansible, a device capable of faster-than-light communication, which can send messages without delay, even between star systems.
+This device plays a critical role in the Hainish Cycle.
+The invention of the ansible places the novel first in the internal chronology of the Hainish Cycle, although it was the fifth to be published.

 Background

-In her introduction to the Library of America reprint in 2017, reflecting back some 40 years from late in her life, the author wrote:
+In her introduction to the Library of America reprint in 2017, Le Guin reflected on her past 40 years by writing:

-Le Guin's parents, academic anthropologists Alfred and Theodora Kroeber, were friends with J. Robert Oppenheimer; Le Guin stated that Oppenheimer was the model for Shevek, the book's protagonist.
+Le Guin's parents, anthropologist Alfred and writer Theodora Kroeber, were friends with J. Robert Oppenheimer; Le Guin stated that Oppenheimer was the model for Shevek, the book's protagonist.